bdongus/idee5.Common/readme.md

 ### 1.4.13
 * Fixed an issue in ARepository.UpdateOrAddAsync
 ### 1.4.14
-* FAdded the AllowedValues attribute
+* Added the AllowedValues attribute
+### 1.4.15
+* Added LogValidationReporter
+* Fixed the namespace of DebugValidationReporter